 Time spent on paid trade union activities as a percentage of total paid facility time hours.
-N/A
+N/A percentage of total paid lacility time flours.

 Related Parties and other Connected Charities and Organisations

 The school operates as a separate entity but forms part of an Umbrella Trust, the Croydon Catholic Umbrella Trust.